-Talent Director Definition Audition and interview performers to select most appropriate talent for parts in stage, television, radio, or motion picture productions.
+Job Description: Audition and interview performers to select most appropriate talent for parts in stage, television, radio, or motion picture productions.

-Life As a Talent Director
+A Day in the Life of a Talent Director

 - Audition and interview performers to match their attributes to specific roles or to increase the pool of available acting talent.